 Auditions can be held in French or English.
 Projection of documents during the presentation is highly recommended (a computer and a video projector are available).

-- May 3: Deadline for submission of subjects via ADUM
+- May 9: Deadline for submission of subjects on ADUM by thesis directors

-- May 17: Deadline for candidates to submit their complete files on ADUM
+- May 23: Deadline for the submission of complete files on ADUM by the candidates

-- June 11: Jury of the doctoral school
+- June 17: Provisional results of the competition

-- end of June: Public list of eligible candidates and those on the complementary list
+- June 23: Public list of eligible candidates and those on the complementary list (confirmation of results)

 For the supervisors